 2) Work out why the topic is being been offered.
 Is it:

 controversial ? complicated? what makes the topic interesting?

 Use dictionaries and encyclopaedias to find definitions and background information.
 Articles from specialized subject encyclopedias are authoritative and often substantial

 If you do not understand what you have to do for an assignment, ask your lecturer, your tutor or someone at the Pokapū Pūkenga Ako | Academic Skills Centre.

 Read more on:

-If you can't find the kind of information you want on these databases, ask an information librarian - we can help you choose the right database and the right keywords to use.
+If you can’t find the kind of information you want on these databases, ask a subject librarian – we can help you choose the right database and the right keywords to use.